ac-i2i-engineering/Web-Development/backend-django/user_database_web_app/README.md

 ### Reminders
 Add your app in the INSTALLED_APPS at [settings.py](user_database_web_app/settings.py) and add your app urls to the project level [urls.py](user_database_web_app/urls.py).

+### Deploying your app
+To see the deployment of this app, click [here](https://liamjdavis.pythonanywhere.com/login/).
+Python Anywhere has a free tier that will host your app.
+To host your app, navigate [here](https://www.pythonanywhere.com/user/liamjdavis/), make an account, then follow [these](https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/) instructions.
+Contact us with any issues you might have.